Sexual Abuse Prevention

 Background checks are not enough

 Many organizations make use of background checks to help ensure their employees and volunteers are fit to serve children and youth.
 While background checks are helpful, Church Mutual recommends that they not serve as the sole means of applicant screening.
-David Finkelhor, director of the Crimes Against Children Research Center, suggests that less than 10% of sexual offenders are ever criminally prosecuted, which means over 90% of offenders have no criminal record to check.6

 The solution?
 A comprehensive system that meets legal standards of care and reduces the risk of sexual abuse through preventative measures tailored to your organization’s unique needs.